thehapyone/Sage/README.md

 > **Note:** It is advisable to consistently use the same embedding model throughout the application runtime.
 Changing embeddings can lead to dimensionality mismatches and potentially cause errors.
 To switch embeddings, you may need to clear previously indexed data.

-### LLMs (Large Language Models)

-Large Language Models are fundamental to CodeSage's operation.
-The system can leverage various LLMs thanks to the integration with the LangChain framework, which provides the flexibility to use different models as required.

-### Tools

-CodeSage utilizes tools to perform actions beyond the capabilities of LLMs alone.
-These tools enhance CodeSage's functionality and help to address some of the limitations inherent in LLMs.
-Configuration files dictate which tools CodeSage can employ to accomplish specific tasks.

-Some of the functionalities enabled by tools include:

-- Retrieving real-time weather forecasts.
-- Accessing the latest information available on the internet.
-- Checking the status of tickets in issue management systems.
-- Querying databases for specific data.
-- Publishing content to Confluence.
-- Creating or commenting on pull requests in GitLab/GitHub.
-- Summarizing Jira issues.
-- And many more...

 ## Getting Started